jethornton/7i92/docs/source/install.rst

 ..
 Note:: Requires Python 3.6 or newer to work.

+..
+Note:: This tool will only flash firmware at this time... use Pncconf
+	to make your configuration.

 I now have a Debian deb for installing 7i92!!!

 Download the `deb <https://github.com/jethornton/7i92/raw/master/7i92_0.0.1_all.deb>`_